SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 ## Requirements for a Renderer

 The way a Graphic is added into a Renderer is non-normative.
-Different examples are provided [here](TODO) that show how a Graphic can be added to the DOM tree of the Renderer.
+Different examples are provided [here](TODO) showing how a Graphic can be added to the DOM tree of the Renderer.

-However, once a Graphic is added into the Renderer, the following steps MUST be taken:
+However, once a Graphic is added into the Renderer, the following steps MUST be executed by the Renderer:
 * Call the `load()` function of the Graphic and wait for the promise to resolve.
 * Call the `updateAction()` function of the Graphic.

-When a Graphic is removed from the Renderer, the following steps MUST be taken:
+When a Graphic is removed from the Renderer, the following steps MUST be executed by the Renderer:
 * Call the `dispose()` function of the Graphic and wait for the promise to resolve.

 ## JSON Schema for Manifest file

-The normative JSON Schema for Manifest file can be found [here](json-schema/v1/graphics-manifest/schema.json).
+The normative JSON Schema for the Manifest file can be found [here](json-schema/v1/graphics-manifest/schema.json).

 ## Typescript interface for Graphic